-It’s the reason why I’m able to create so much the content …
+It’s the reason why I’m able to create so much content …

 But what do we have in place on the fulfillment side?

-I’m nervous to bring in all the money that we could because I wouldn’t be able to fulfill on it very well.
+I’m nervous about bringing in all the money that we could because I wouldn’t be able to fulfill on it very well.

 … So the questions that I’ve been asking are: